XRTan-github/Causal-Machine-Learning-for-Mechanistic-Feature-Discovery/README.md

 # Disclaimer

 This repository features generalized prototypes and architectural workflows related to the manuscript 'A multi-agent large language model framework for mechanistic hypothesis generation in high-temperature alloy design', currently under review at Npj Computational Materials.
 Core proprietary datasets and specialized weights are withheld pending publication.

+The dataset is not publicly available at the current stage due to ongoing peer review.
+Following publication, the processed data supporting the findings of this study will be released in this repository.
+Prior to publication, data access may be granted upon reasonable request to the corresponding author, in accordance with institutional and journal data-sharing policies.